The following recommendations give advice on how to get the best use of the HFS backup service.

 Changing drive names or drive letters - similarly, changing a drive name will cause a resend of data from that drive.
 All data on a Mac external drive renamed from

-/Volumes/my-renamed-external-drivewould be resent by TSM.
-In Windows, take care not to vary the order in which you attach any extra drives - Windows will assign them different letters if you change the order, so you might find that TSM resends the data that you backed up from E: again from F:, as if F: were a different drive.
+/Volumes/my-renamed-external-drivewould be resent by the HFS backup software.
+In Windows, take care not to vary the order in which you attach any extra drives - Windows will assign them different letters if you change the order, so you might find that the backup client resends the data that you backed up from E: again from F:, as if F: were a different drive.

-Moving, renaming, or changing permissions on data - this will generally also cause TSM to resend.
+Moving, renaming, or changing permissions on data - this will generally also cause the client to resend that data.
 If you have a folder called

 dataand you rename it to e.g.

-old-datathen TSM will regard it as new and resend the entire contents of that folder, including all sub-folders.
+old-datathen the backup client software will regard it as new and resend the entire contents of that folder, including all sub-folders.
 Changes of permissions usually also occasion resends.
 We therefore request that large-scale changes to your data be avoided unless absolutely necessary.